Acrylic Arts and Crafts Paint Projects

 Sealers, primers, additives, glues,and fixing agents vary with the type of project being painted.
 There is the choice between purchasing or making your own.

-I am happy to prepare my paper canvas with a layer of white paint or another tint..
+I prepare my paper canvas with a layer of white paint or another tint..
 Canvas users choose to use gesso.
 The reasons for preparing the surface is to help the adhesive agent guarantee that the paint will remain on the chosen surface.

 Mediums help to thin or thicken, add or diminish shine, extend or shorten drying time, and change textures.
-Much of this can be accomplished with your individual painting style and techniques.
+This can be accomplished with your individual painting style and techniques.
 Mediums may be purchased or make your own.

 Brick Wall Mural